soyashinkai/PHi-C/README.md

 -   KFILE: the optimized interaction matrix data of the polymer network as input,
 -   SAMPLE: the number of polymer conformations to caluclate.

+* * *

+## Benchmark of the optimization procedure

+Here we show run times to carry out the optimization procedure on our laptop PC (Intel® Core™ i7-6600U CPU, dual-core 2.60GHz).
+We used Hi-C data of mouse embryo stem cells (chr6: 50-100 Mb) by [Bonev et al.](https://doi.org/10.1016/j.cell.2017.09.043) with KR normalization, and we changed the bin size at 100-kb, 250-kb, 500-kb, and 1-Mb.
+The analyzed matrix sizes are 500x500, 200x200, 100x100, and 50x50.
+We set the maximum iteration step as 700000.
+If you want to obtain more optimal output, you should tune some hyper-parameters on the optimization procedure.
+You can find the all output data at the directory [_{Benchmark_optimization}_](/Benchmark_optimization).